Small-large subgroups of locally compact Abelian Polish groups: Null but non-meager subgroups

 i.e. it suffices to show that those sequences, for which there exist infinitely many $j$-s such that the sequence is constant $0$ or $p-1$ on $I^k_j$ form a null set.
-Now, since for each $m$ the $p^m$-many translates of the open set
+Now, we know that for each $m$ the $p^m$-many translates of the open set